Instant Pot Shredded Chicken Burrito Bowl(Ratings: )

 - 1/3 cup corn (if frozen, microwave to thaw)

-- Select the saute mode on the pressure cooker for medium heat.
-Add vegetable oil to coat the bottom of the pot.
+Select the saute mode on the pressure cooker for medium heat.
+Add olive oil to coat the bottom of the pot.
 When the display reads HOT, add sliced bell peppers and sear for about 5 minutes, stirring occasionally.
 Turn off the saute mode.
 Wait for 1 minute to let the pot cool a bit.

 - Slowly pour water into the pot.
 Add chicken breasts side-by-side on top of the peppers.
 Sprinkle salt on top.
 Secure and seal the lid.
 Cook for 20 minutes at high pressure.